 2. Using a time machine built by the Ancients to either get an area of a galaxy stuck in an ever repeating loop, or a Puddle Jumper with a time machine component that can only jump in jumps of 100+

 3. Although not time travel per se, but, Asgard time dilation fields can be reversed to the time when the field was created.

 Supernatural - Sufficiently powerful beings (e.g, angels) are capable of time travel, though it's not used often and changing the past was supposedly impossible until the Screw Destiny at the end of season five.
-In season six, Balthazar rewrites history by saving the Titanic; the incarnation of Fate, already pretty pissed at the main characters for putting her out of a job, draws the line at changing the past and coerces Castiel and Balthazar into restoring the timeline.
+In season six, Balthazar rewrites history by saving the Titanic; the incarnation of Fate, already ticked at the main characters for putting her out of a job, draws the line at changing the past and coerces Castiel and Balthazar into fixing things.